csernazs/pytest-httpserver/CONTRIBUTION.md

 * the development is arranged around a virtualenv which needs to be created by the `make dev` command.
 It will create it in the `.venv` directory.

-* you can let your IDE of your choice to use the `.venv/bin/python` interpreter to use so it will know all the dependencies and so on.
+* you can let your IDE of your choice to use the `.venv/bin/python` interpreter so it will know all the dependencies and so on.

 * running tests on the localhost can be done by issuing `make quick-test`.
 It is "quick" because it tests the software with only one interpreter.
 Note that the